-Built on a firm foundation of academic excellence and superior athletic performance, the Pac-12 Conference renewed its undisputed claim as the Conference of Champions8 in 2017-18.
+Built on a firm foundation of academic excellence and superior athletic performance, the Pac-12 Conference renewed its undisputed claim as the Conference of Champions8 in 2018-19.
 Beyond the courts and fields, the Pac-12's complishments extend into the classrooms across 12 campuses, and outside its traditional geographic footprint into new corners around the world.

-The only conference to win 500 NCAA Championships, the Pac-12 once again led the nation in 2017-18 with 12 NCAA crowns.
-This haul adds to an incredible 175 NCAA team titles claimed since 1999-2000 and 317 since 1981-82, the start of women's sports sponsorship, an average of over nine per year.
+The only conference to win 500 NCAA Championships, the Pac-12 once again led the nation in 2018-19 with 13 NCAA crowns.
+This haul adds to an incredible 188 NCAA team titles claimed since 1999-2000 and 330 since 1981-82, the start of women's sports sponsorship, an average of nearly nine per year.
 Even more impressive has been the breadth of the Pac-12's success with championships coming in 28 different men's and women's sports.
-The Pac-12 has led or tied the nation in NCAA Championships in 52 of the last 58 years, the only exceptions being in 1980-81, 1988-89, 1990-91 and 1995-96 when the Conference finished second, and only twice finished third in 1998-99 and 2004-05.
+The Pac-12 has led or tied the nation in NCAA Championships in 53 of the last 59 years, with the exceptions coming no lower than third.

-For the 13th-consecutive year, the Pac-12 had the most, or tied for the most, NCAA titles of any conference in the country, winning at least six every year since 2000-01.
-No other conference has won double-digit NCAA crowns in a single year, the Pac-12 doing so 10 times, including a record 14 in 1996-97.
+For the 14th-consecutive year, the Pac-12 had the most, or tied for the most, NCAA titles of any conference in the country, winning at least six every year since 1999-2000.
+No other conference has won double-digit NCAA crowns in a single year, the Pac-12 doing so 11 times, including a record 14 in 1996-97.

-Spanning over a century of outstanding athletics achievements, the Pac-12 has claimed 513 NCAA Championships (300 men's, 183 women's, 30 combined), over 200 more than the next league.
+Spanning over a century of outstanding athletics achievements, the Pac-12 has claimed 526 NCAA Championships (304 men's, 191 women's, 31 combined), over 200 more than the next league.

-Pac-12 members have won 300 NCAA team championships on the men's side, 83 more than the next-closest conference.
+Pac-12 members have won 304 NCAA team championships on the men's side, 85 more than the next-closest conference.
 Men's NCAA crowns have come at a phenomenal rate for the Pac-12 - 16 basketball titles by six schools, 54 tennis titles, 47 outdoor track & field crowns, and 29 baseball titles.
-Pac-12 members have won 25 of 48 NCAA titles in volleyball, 44 of 49 in water polo, 30 in skiing, and 24 in swimming & diving national championships.
+Pac-12 members have won 25 of 49 NCAA titles in volleyball, 45 of 50 in water polo, 31 in skiing, and 25 in swimming & diving national championships.